 Description: Introduction to the analysis and interpretation of aerial photographs.
-Aerial photo interpretation is the art and science of obtaining reliable quantitative (measurements) and qualitative (thematic, e.g. land-cover classification) information from aerial photographs, and the determination of the nature and significance of objects on the surface of the earth.
+Aerial photo interpretation is the art and science of obtaining reliable quantitative (measurements) and

 Prerequisites: GEO 2200 (Physical Geography) or equivalent, College-level Statistics or Quantitative Analysis in Geography are required, and College-level Algebra, very basic Trigonometry are advised.